hoardinghopes/embodying-buber/src/posts/post-20.md

 ### Head

-At least in Western European culture (and its offshoots in American and Australasia), thinking occurs in the head, the location of the _mind_.
+At least in Western European culture (and its offshoots), thinking occurs in the head, the location of the _mind_.
 This is the locus of our logical, rational, intellectual wisdom.
 Any activity that requires thinking (dealing with spreadsheets, problem-solving, etc.) will take place in the head.

 ### Heart

 Ah, the centre of our feelings – love, compassion – our heart comes alive when we're inspired, when we get connected.
 When we do something _whole-heartedly_, we're all in.
 When we _wear our heart on our sleeve_ we let our feelings show.
-Similarly so when we _pour our heart out_ to a friend.

 ### Hara[^fn-hara]